MartinSamFred/DKInvestmentFunds/README.md

 ## “Clean” columns (csv file):

-0 'fund_name' : the funds organial name
+0 'fund_name' : the funds original name

 1 'isin' : code of the fund